 People call the area the Akihabara Electric Town due to it having tons of electronics stores as well.
 If you are looking for the newest gadget, or just wanting to explore the new tech, this is the neighborhood for you.

-So you are looking for an Akihabara cafe?
+So you are looking for an Akihabara cafe in Tokyo?

 Only slightly off the theme of video games and animation are the famous maid cafes in Akihabara.
 You won’t need to Google or ask around to find one; they will find you as soon as you go into the district.
 You’ll know you’ve found a maid cafe when you see tons of girls dressed up in the stereotypical french maid costumes.